- Publications and resources

-We will make all submissions publicly available on the CASA website unless a respondent requests that their submission remain confidential.
-Information about how we consult and how to make a confidential submission is available on the CASA website.
+We will make all submissions publicly available on our website unless a respondent requests that their submission remain confidential.
+Read how we consult and how to make a confidential submission.

 When the CD submissions are published we will also publish a summary of consultation.
 The summary of consultation will summarise the feedback received and detail our plans for future policy on this subject.